Childhood Commercial Hotel Home Investment with Jay Anderson

 So how do you actually source out commercial properties like those because you know, don’t they have a high value on them and it’s not something that you can just yeah, like an office building, we can spend a couple hundred thousand to purchase these.
 I would assume you know, a lot higher value on them or a higher price point that you’ve got to get entry into them.

 And we try and buy poorly run, poorly managed hotels where we know we can turn the business around.
 So our strategy is to basically acquire the actual Freehold, the real estate itself and the business in two separate entities.
 Turn the business around and sell a lease on the business and just maintain and hold on to the real estate.
-So there are typically 30 year leases.
-Tenant pays 100% of outgoings including our land tax bill and insurance, and the I guess, one of the strongest point is there’s almost zero vacancy because the tenant pays an upfront cost to get the rights to the lease, they are heavily invested from the get go.
-So if they need to move on, they will try on sell the lease even if it’s four cents in the dollar.
+So there are typically 30-year leases.
+Tenant pays 100% of outgoings including our land tax bill and insurance, and then I guess, one of the strongest points is there’s almost zero vacancy because the tenant pays an upfront cost to get the rights to the lease, they are heavily invested from the get-go.
+So if they need to move on, they will try on-sell the lease even if it’s four cents in the dollar.
 Or worst case, let’s say they put the keys on the desk and walk out, I can walk in the next day, I open the doors and I’ve got a motel business.
-So it’s not like a warehouse, If the tenant moves out I’m stuck with an empty warehouse.
-Tennant walks out of motel, I’ve got a business.
+So it’s not like a warehouse If the tenant moves out I’m stuck with an empty warehouse.
+Tennant walks out of the motel, I’ve got a business.

 Anderson adds that the key strategy here in getting buyers to pay land tax revolves around the process of finding a hotel, renovating it to add value and then essentially finding a buyer interested in leasing the fully packaged hotel to manage the business…

-So we start turning the business round and kind of had that structured business plan, and they could see the momentum that the business is improving, but we want to lease enough upside potential in the business.
-So the tenant who is going to be taking on the lease on the business, can have a profitable business, because at the end of the day, if they do well, they get to look after the property, invest money back into the property and we all benefit from it.
+So we start turning the business around and kind of had that structured business plan, and they could see the momentum that the business is improving, but we want to lease enough upside potential in the business.
+So the tenant who is going to be taking on the lease on the business can have a profitable business because at the end of the day, if they do well, they get to look after the property, invest money back into the property and we all benefit from it.